itsjwala/gobench/README.md

 # Gobench

+> This is minimal fork of upstream to be able to run for http proxy

+> socks5 proxy code is private in upstream and thus doesn't work in this fork

 ![Scrutinizer Build](https://img.shields.io/badge/build-pass-green.svg)![Go Report Card](https://goreportcard.com/badge/github.com/zhvala/gobench)![License](https://img.shields.io/badge/license-Apache%202.0-green.svg)

 `Gobench` is a simple web benchmark written in `golang`.
 It use `goroutine` to simulate concurrent HTTP requests.